jqXiong/Multimodal-Semantic-Enhanced-Real-World-Beam-Prediction/README.md

 #### Nokia Bell Labs，France

-### Framework Architecture
+## Framework Architecture

 Our model introduces a novel fusion module, knowledge transfer, and a foundation model to significantly improve performance over existing approaches.
 The architecture is built on a teacher-student design with dedicated modules for temporal modeling and multimodal fusion.

 ![Comparison with existing methods](photos/fig1.png)

-*Figure 1: Comparison with previous models.*
+*Figure: Comparison with previous models.*

 ![Detailed Framework Overview](photos/fig4.png)

-*Figure 4: Overview of the proposed framework.*
+*Figure: Overview of the proposed framework.*

 ### Method & Setup